pomf/pomf/README.md

 # Pomf.se
 Original development environment is Nginx + PHP5.5 + MySQL, but is confirmed to work with Apache 2.4 and newer PHP versions.
-Should work with any other PDO-compatible databases.
+Should work with any other PDO-compatible database.

 Most of the code is ghetto and easily improved, will clean it up sometime.
 Modify it as you like.